Series 1 - Episode 20

 - The TV Times listed actors in order of appearance and left out some minor rôles, wheras the end credits of the episode list them in order of importance.
 The cast section shows the episode credit order, but the TV Times had the following:

-Maxie Lardner Stanley Platts Jack Wickram John Salew Dr David Keel Ian Hendry Carol Wilson Ingrid Hafner Harry Black Murray Hayne John Steed Patrick Macnee One-Ten Douglas Muir Mrs Black Doris Rogers Madame Zenobia Doris Rogers Claire Miranda Connell Billy Douglas Rye Sergeant Morris Perry
+Maxie Lardner Stanley Platts Jack Wickram John Salew Dr David Keel Ian Hendry Carol Wilson Ingrid Hafner Harry Black Murray Hayne John Steed Patrick Macnee One-Ten Douglas Muir Mrs Black Doris Rogers Madame Zenobia Nancy Roberts Claire Miranda Connell Billy Douglas Rye Sergeant Morris Perry